top of page

 She founded Day-to-Day Dance in 2003 after moving her family to Blaine in 2000.
 Sabrina has dedicated her life to wellness teaching, mentoring, and performing dance, music, and sports.

-Sabrina embarked on her journey as a dance artist at a young age —her passion for dance ignited at an indigenous people's performance in Wapato, WA. where her family had moved to in the 70's and after attending a performance by the Ballet Folklórico dance company—and on a separate occasion, watching an all-girl hip hop breakdance crew.
+Sabrina embarked on her journey as a dance artist at a young age —her passion for dance ignited at an indigenous people's performance in Wapato, WA. where her family had moved to in the 70's and after attending a performance by a Ballet Folklórico dance company—and on a separate occasion, watching a Seattle all-girl hip hop breakdance crew.
 Her formal dance experience began with the Walla Walla Dance Company in 1992, and subsequently with the Walla Walla Dance Foundation; Walla Walla Community College ASB Dance Club; Walla Walla Community College Basketball Cheer Squad; and Walla Walla Community College Foundation Summer Musical Productions.
 Her teaching experience began at the Walla Walla Dance Center and continued into community parks and recreations programs until her founding of Day-to-Day Dance in 2003.

 Sabrina’s professional development includes training as a Brain-Compatible Dance Educator; Certification in Progressing Ballet Technique, Certification in Performing Arts Industry Essentials from NYU Tisch School of the Arts; and working toward becoming a certified Bill Evans teacher.
 She has participated in several training masterclasses including Revolutionary Principles of Movement with Cheryl Ale, Conditioning with Imagery for Dancer with Donna Krasnow, and Eric Franklin methods; and with legends such as Bill Evans; Wade Madsen; Gina Sorenson; Nathan Trice at Peridance Capezio Center in New York; Anne Green Gilbert; Terry Goetz and Anna Mansbridge at the Creative Dance Center in Seattle; Alexandra Dixon Lynch and Betsy Cooper of the Seattle Dance Project; L.A.
 Dance Force; and training at The Luna Dance Institute in Berkeley CA. Sabrina continues to develop her technique through contemporary dance classes, ballet classes, ZUMBA, conditioning with imagery for dancers, yoga, and Pilates classes.